The Hotel Towels Buying Guide

 - Make sure to wash all towels with detergent before use, as this prevents thread pulling.

 - Wash white towels together and coloured towels separately.

 - Try to wash towels on their own, as washing towels with clothes that have zips can cause snags.
 If this does happen, make sure to cut them off with scissors before they get worse.

 - Shake our towels before you put them in the washing machine as this will allow the detergent to sink in.

 - Use fabric conditioner sparingly and avoid using it in the first few washes of a new towel, as these lubricate the fibres and reduce absorbency.

 - You can use a tumble dryer to dry towels, but don’t over-dry them as it can lead to a dull, grey appearance.

-Whether you’re looking for thick and plush white bath towels or quick-drying durable towels for regular use, we stock a variety here at Vision Linens.
+Whether you’re looking for thick and plush white bath towels or quick-drying durable towels for regular use, we stock a variety of hotel quality towels here at Vision Linens.
 This includes bath towels, hand towels, bath sheets and face cloths.
 Just head on over to our bathroom section to view our full range.